GideonIsBuilding/cv-challenge01/README.md

   ```bash
   docker-compose logs <service-name>
   ```
   Check for error messages in the logs.
+Or just check if the firewall for that service is preventing the interacting.
+For example, while your cAdvisor may be configured well, you may get the `context deadline exceeded` error.
+Watch out for such errors!

 ---